 - Shut the bathroom door and pull the shower curtain closed to trap in the steam.
 Soak and breathe in the steam.

 - Stay there as long as the water stays hot, or add more hot water if it cools quickly.
 I personally do not like to take baths, but this is one exception.
 It really does feel great!
 You will find it helps relieve the cough right away.
 You may need to do this a few times a day or for a few nights until the cough has subdued.

 Another herbal remedy that I must remind you of is Yarrow.

-This is another one of our families favorite herbs.
-Yarrow tea is more of a preventative measure, and helps fight many ill.
+This is another one of our family’s favorite herbs.
+Yarrow tea is more of a preventative measure and helps fight many illnesses.
 It seriously rocks at helping you stay well.
 I was drinking a ton of it before I finally succumbed to the flu, but like I said my immune system was greatly compromised.
-The others in the family start getting it, and start drinking this stuff.
+The others in the family start getting it and start drinking this stuff.

 You can read more about it in this post.

 I hope you will keep this in mind and give it a try when you or someone you care about gets the CRUD!